Speak to an expert

 Air-to-water heat pumps replace a boiler in order to provide heat for hot water and central heating.
 They’re really efficient but operate at a slightly lower maximum output compared to fuel-burning systems – so you may need to upgrade to bigger radiators for maximum efficiency.

 That said, this is only essential if your radiators are old-fashioned single-panel models.
 Most radiators installed in UK homes in the last 20-30 years will work perfectly well with an air source heat pump.
-The only drawback of installing an air source heat pump with old radiators is that system efficiency will be reduced.
+The only drawback of an air source heat pump installation with old radiators is that system efficiency will be reduced.
 So it doesn’t have to be all or nothing – you can get a heat pump installed and then opt to upgrade your radiators a few years down the line!

 If we feel that your system would benefit from upgraded radiators, we’ll let you know, but it certainly doesn’t stop you from making the jump to clean energy.